deanwilson/puppet-deprecate/README.md

       # show a warning in puppetservers log
       deprecate('2015-01-20', 'Remove Foo at the end of the contract')

-      # fail the run and show a warning clients output and masters logfile
+      # fail the run and show a warning clients output and puppet server logfile
       deprecate('2015-01-25', 'Remove Foo at the end of the contract', true)

     }

-    # warning in the puppermaster log
+    # warning in the pupperserver log
     13:56:17,938 WARN  [puppet-server] Puppet Class[Json_tester]
       expired on 20150120: Remove Foo at the end of the contract